-On April 8, 2015, we announced that the Boards of Shell and BG Group plc ("BG") reached agreement on the terms of a recommended cash and share offer to be made by Shell for the entire issued and to be issued share capital of BG.
-The terms of the transaction represent a value of approximately £47 billion.
-Completion of the transaction is subject to certain conditions, including certain antitrust approvals and favorable votes by the shareholders of each of Shell and BG, and is currently expected to occur in early 2016.
+On April 8, 2015, we announced that the Boards of Royal Dutch Shell and BG Group plc ("BG") reached agreement on the terms of a recommended cash and share offer to be made by Royal Dutch Shell for the entire issued and to be issued share capital of BG.
+As at the date of the announcement, the terms of the transaction represented a value of approximately £47 billion.
+Completion of the transaction remains subject to certain conditions, including certain antitrust approvals and favorable votes by the shareholders of each of Royal Dutch Shell and BG, and is currently expected to occur in early 2016.